kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 **Custom long-term billing terms:** we can adjust your payment schedule so that it works best for you.
 For example weekly, monthly, every 3 or 6 months, every 1, 2 or 3 years!
-We apply a custom discount for long-term billing agreements.
-In addition to that customers who've been using a *Managed Hosting* subscription for more than 3 years are eligible for a loyalty discount.

 Mid-term plans